 Time management for teens is an executive functioning skill which is essential for academic success.
 Since I started “Skills for Academic Success”, I’ve heard more and more questions about time management from teens.
 Here’s how Keith put it: “I want to do a good job on my homework.
 But by the time I’m finished, I don’t have enough time

-What is academic life coaching?
-Academic life coaching helps students learn.
+Academic coaching a guide for parents… Academic coaching a guide for parents The focus of academic coaching is to help students learn.
 With coaching, students typically do better on tests, improve their grades, reduce school-related stress, and learn valuable life skills.
-Before taking a more in-depth look at what academic life coaching is, let’s take a look at what it is not: Tutoring helps students with
+Before taking a more in-depth look at what academic life coaching is, let’s take a

 When Brian walked into a test, her mind went “blank.”
 His conclusion: “I’m not good at tests.”
 This article outlines some key principles to help end test anxiety